The Poitou

 Rochelle (17);

-historic Altlantic port city, with mediaeval fortifications.
-The
+historic Altlantic port city, with medieval fortifications around the

 Aquarium at la Rochelle is one of the 20 most visited attractions in